Casa Alianza: Guatemala

-On January 16, 2009, Casa Alianza Guatemala declared a financial crisis, ceased operations, and shut down.
+On 16 January 2009, Casa Alianza Guatemala declared a financial crisis, ceased operations, and shut down.
 Prior to closing, Casa Alianza Guatemala was the largest service provider to homeless youth in Guatemala, serving nearly 150 children each night in its residential program and having one of the region's strongest legal support programs for disenfranchised youth.
-It appears, however, that Covenant House has sponsored a new organization in Guatemala, however - Asociacion La Alianza - which is in the process of relaunching activities based out of Casa Alianza Guatemala's former facilities.
+It appears, however, that Covenant House has sponsored a new organization in Guatemala, Asociacion La Alianza, which is in the process of relaunching activities based out of Casa Alianza Guatemala's former facilities.
 The primary activities of the new organization seem to be focused on fighting the crime of human trafficking via victim protection (residential program).

 Mexico

 Casa Alianza Mexico was founded in 1988 by Covenant House.
 The organization serves children from 12 to 18 years of age and comprises six separate homes.
-The Cenzontle Home phase 1 & 2 home is for newly arrived boys, while the Cenzontle Home phase 3 home is for young men with a longer time in the program.
+The Cenzontle Home phase 1 and 2 home is for newly arrived boys, while the Cenzontle Home phase 3 home is for young men with a longer time in the program.
 The Quetzal Homes follow a similar structure, with 3 separate homes (phases 1, 2 and 3) that serve a range from newly arrived to long-term stay girls and young women.
 The SEDAC/Hogar Palomas serves young mothers with their babies up to the age of 24.

 Nicaragua

 Founded in January 1998, Casa Alianza Nicaragua proceeded from a long history of support from Nicaragua's first two freely elected presidents.
 Both Violeta Chamorro and Arnoldo Aleman publicly expressed support for bringing Casa Alianza to Nicaragua, and ultimately Covenant House moved for its foundation.
 Following its foundation in January 1998, August of the same year saw the opening of a residential program for 26 boys and 8 girls coming off the streets.
-Although Casa Alianza Nicaragua's age range was 14-18 in its early existence, it quickly moved to a range of approximately 10-20 in response to the nation's need.
+Although Casa Alianza Nicaragua's age range was 14–18 in its early existence, it quickly moved to a range of approximately 10–20 in response to the nation's need.
 In 2001, Casa Alianza Nicaragua opened a young mothers program for 15 mothers and their babies as well as a separate residence for 25 formerly homeless young girls.
-In 2003, the Conrad N. Hilton Home in Managua was completed and formally dedicated with the help of a $US 1.0 million prize stemming from the Conrad N. Hilton Humanitarian Award.
+In 2003, the Conrad N. Hilton Home in Managua was completed and formally dedicated with the help of a US$1.0 million prize stemming from the Conrad N. Hilton Humanitarian Award.
 The home would house 94 beds for formerly homeless young boys and girls.

-Casa Alianza Nicaragua recently participated in the 2010 Street Child World Cup in Durban, South Africa, placing in a tie for 3rd with the United Kingdom.
+Casa Alianza Nicaragua participated in the 2010 Street Child World Cup in Durban, South Africa, placing in a tie for 3rd with the United Kingdom.